Quick Guide to Buying Replacement Windows

 Replacing old and drafty windows with new energy efficient windows can pay off in the long run.
-Use this guide to help you figure out which window options will work best for you.
+Use this guide to buying replacement windows to help you figure out which window options will work best for you.

 Windows are extremely important when it comes to your home’s design.
 Not only do they effect the interior and exterior look, but they also play a huge role in your home’s energy efficiency.
 High quality windows will cost you more, but over time they can offer a substantial payback in terms of the look of your home and energy savings.

 When looking for new windows, the very first thing to look for is an energy efficient label.
 Energy efficient windows can reduce heat transfer by as much as 65 percent.
 Another thing to keep an eye out for is two or three-paned windows, more panes offer improved insulation.
 Modern glass windows also feature low-e coating which reduces the direct sun rays by 13 percent.
 Low-e glass can reduce your monthly energy costs by minimizing heat in the summer and containing heat in the winter.

 Windows are generally made out of 6 different materials; wood, wood clad, aluminum, vinyl, fiberglass composite, and composite.
 Let’s take a look into the differences between them:

 Wood: Sold in a variety of shapes and sizes, wood windows can enjoy a long life if maintained.
 They also rank high on the R-value, which is used to measure thermal resistance.